 Language Dictionaries (a small selection)

 - Le Petit Robert For students enrolled in French classes.
-You must get the login and password from the French Dept or contact Research Support Services in the Library
+You can get the password by contacting us at the library (email@example.com).

 - Word Reference Includes English-French/French English dictionaries as well as a user forum where you can ask questions